Annual General Meeting

 January 16: Seeking Insects in the Garden Speaker: Resident Artist Allison Green

-March 19: Management Plans for Odell Park and Killarney Lake Speaker: Julie Baker
+Tuesday, March 24: Management Plans for Odell Park and Killarney Lake Speaker: Julie Baker Location: Resource Centre

-April 16: Charles Darwin’s Barnacle, David Bowie’s Spider, and Pierre Magnol’s Magnolias: What’s revealed When We Name Species After People?
-Speaker: Steve Heard
+Thursday, April 16: Charles Darwin’s Barnacle, David Bowie’s Spider, and Pierre Magnol’s Magnolias: What’s revealed When We Name Species After People?
+Speaker: Steve Heard Location: Fredericton Public Library

-May 16: The Role of Plants in Making Alcoholic Beverages Speaker: Richard Tarn
+Thursday, May 21: The Role of Plants in Making Alcoholic Beverages Speaker: Richard Tarn Location: Fredericton Public Library

-June 18: Prose, Poetry and Plants: New Brunswick Literature at the Fredericton Botanic Garden Speaker: Steve Heard
+Wednesday, June 17: Prose, Poetry and Plants: New Brunswick Literature at the Fredericton Botanic Garden Speaker: Steve Heard Location: Fredericton Public Library

 Garden Fair and Plant Sale